-The 2018 Rendez-Vous series packs a punch with its final guest, bringing to the stage one of the institute’s most successful former students.
-On Thursday, December 13th, Italian fashion designer Italo Zucchelli, former Creative Director of Calvin Klein menswear and CFDA Board member since 2015, will host a lecture probing the shifting roles of designers and creative directors, with a nod to the future of fashion.
+The 2018 Rendez-Vous series packed a punch with its final guest, bringing to the stage one of the institute’s most successful former students.
+On Thursday, December 13th, Italian fashion designer Italo Zucchelli, former Creative Director of Calvin Klein menswear and CFDA Board member since 2015, hosted a lecture probing the shifting roles of designers and creative directors, with a nod to the future of fashion.

 Born in La Spezia, the fashion figurehead first moved to Florence in the mid-80s, delving into the study of architecture prior to attending Polimoda.
 After graduating in 1988, Zucchelli worked for Romeo Gigli and Jil Sander menswear, eventually securing a position at Calvin Klein and leading the men’s collections for over 13 years.

 During his tenure at Calvin Klein, Zucchelli designed the men’s luxury line, staged fashion shows worldwide and maintained a leading role is all aspects of the business, from marketing to advertising, public relations and celebrity endorsement.
 In 2009, the designer won the CFDA Best Menswear Award, recognition spanning the entirety of his career, and was most recently named Menswear Designer of the Year at the first annual Fashion Los Angeles Awards.